Mirrormont Pea Patch: our organic community garden

 away.
 We’d barely made a dent in the thorny tangle of blackberries.
 “It’s never going to happen,” she moaned.
 “There are too many brambles, too much to do.”

 Despite hopes of planting those juicy heirloom tomatoes in 2009, it took a year and a half for volunteers to clear invasive Himalayan blackberries, pull out stumps, level the land, build raised beds, install a deer fence and a drip-irrigation system, and construct compost bins and a shed.

 During the summer of 2011, it warmed my heart to see 22 families growing food, building community, and gathering for potlucks.
-Gardeners donated over 180 pounds of vegetables to Seattle’s Union Gospel Mission.
+Gardeners donated over 180 pounds of vegetables to Seattle’s Union Gospel Mission that year.
 Junior Gardeners learned about planting, tending, and harvesting snow peas, strawberries, lettuce, carrots, beets, broccoli, and pumpkins, and sunflowers, and made the ScaryGirls, scarecrows with skirts.

-Click on the tabs above for FAQs, Garden Rules, Resources for Vegetable Gardening, and a Photo-History.
+Click on the tabs above for FAQs, Garden Rules, Resources for Vegetable Gardening, Master Gardener Hints, Plot Maps, and a Photo-History.